 Estate planning for a digital world

-The assets you’ve stored online require different treatment from those you’ve kept in physical form.
-These tips can help you ensure that your heirs and executor have access to all the information they need – while protecting your privacy.
+The assets you’ve stored online require expanded treatment from those you’ve kept in physical form.
+These tips can help you ensure that your heirs and executor have access to the information they need — while protecting your privacy.

-Practically every aspect of our lives today is inextricably tied to our devices and networks, and the digital assets we’ve accumulated.
-They’ve become just as critical as any we possess.
-We need to account for these assets in our estate plans as much any others, taking all eventualities into account.
+PRACTICALLY EVERY ASPECT OF OUR LIVES TODAY is inextricably tied to our devices and networks and the digital assets we’ve accumulated.
+They’ve become just as critical as anything we possess.
+We need to account for these assets in our estate plans as much as any others, taking all eventualities into account.

 But what are “digital assets”?
 The term refers to any electronic record to which an individual has a right or interest.
-These can be financial assets, including bill pay sites, insurance or virtual currencies; business assets, which might include a domain name, client data or intellectual property that is stored in the cloud; personal assets, like photos or email accounts; and social assets, like Facebook or Twitter accounts.
+These can be financial assets, including bill pay sites, insurance or virtual currencies; business assets, which might include a domain name, client data or intellectual property that is stored in the cloud; personal assets like photos or email accounts; and social assets like Facebook or X (formerly known as Twitter) accounts.

 It’s more than just a matter of making sure your passwords are secure and your account information is safely stored.
 It’s important to have a plan for how and when the people you trust can gain access to these details.

-As you’re developing that plan, consider these five tips:
+As you’re developing that plan, consider these four tips: